apache/trafficserver/example/append_transform/readme.txt

 response from the origin server.
 It then verifies that the returned document is of type "text/html".
 It "transforms" the document by appending text to the file.
-To read and write to the body of the document, the plugin uses functions similar to those in null-transform.c.
+To read and write to the body of the document, the plugin uses functions similar to those in null_transform.c.

 You place the text to be appended in a file, and you must provide the path to the file in plugin.config.
 In other words, plugin.config must have a line similar to the following:

-  append-transform.so path/to/file
+  append_transform.so path/to/file

 Specify an absolute path to the text file, or a relative path as described in the file-plugin README.